SANdood/Ecobee/README.md

   * Sensor devices
     * A new multiAttributeTile replaces the old presentation, with temperature as the primary display value, and motion displayed in the bottom left corner;
   * All devices
     * Now has the ability to display 0, 1 or 2 decimal places of precision for thermostats and sensors.
-The default for metric locales is 1 decimal place (e.g. 25.2°C) and for imperial locales is 0 (e.g., 71° F).
-These defaults can be overridded in the Ecobee (Connect) SmartApp, and changes take effect from that point on;
+The default for metric locales is 1 decimal place (e.g. 25.2°) and for imperial locales is 0 (e.g., 71°).
+These defaults can be overridded in the preferences section Ecobee (Connect) SmartApp, and changes take effect from that point on;
       * NOTE: Currently, changing the display precision also changes the value maintained internally for the SmartThings temperature attributes.
 This may be changed in the future such that full precision is always maintained internally, and only the display precision is configurable.

 * <b>Operational Enhancements</b>